 However, it’s important to strike a balance as running too fast for extended periods may not be sustainable for everyone.
 Running at an excessively high speed can lead to fatigue and decreased overall endurance, limiting the total time you can spend running.
 Consequently, the total calorie burn may not be significantly higher compared to running at a moderate pace for a longer duration.

-See also How many calories are in one chick-fil-a sandwich
+See also How many calories in a triple big mac

 Running Speed Calories Burned per Minute*